Anna Demetriou

-Anna Demetriou (born 13 July 1993) is an English actress, singer, songwriter, and livestreamer.
+Anna Demetriou (born 13 July 1993) is a British actress.

 Early life

 Anna Demetriou was born on 13 July 1993.
-She is half Greek-Cypriot.
+She has Greek-Cypriot ancestry through one of her parents.
 She was raised in Cheshire, where she lived in Backford and attended Upton-by-Chester High School.
 She later trained in acting at the London Academy of Music and Dramatic Art (LAMDA).

 Career

 Demetriou began acting onstage in Chester with the Forum Studio Theatre, the Grosvenor Park Young Theatre Company, and the B-It Theatre Company, occasionally directing at the latter.
 After graduating from LAMDA, she made her film debut as the Princess Helle of Volsung in Viking Destiny (2018).
 She then played Katrina Rodriguez in The Marine 6: Close Quarters (2018).
 She later began voice acting and has since voiced characters in video games such as Horizon Forbidden West (2022), A Plague Tale: Requiem (2022), Final Fantasy XVI (2023), Baldur's Gate 3 (2023), and Fallout: London (2024).
 She also livestreams on Twitch.